mshakya/PiReT-OME/README.md

 ### Programming/Scritpting languages
 - [Python 2.7](https://www.python.org/downloads/release/python-2712/)
-    - The pipeline does not work in Python 3.0 or higher yet due
+    - The pipeline is not compatilble with Python v3.0 or higher.
 - [Perl v5.16.3](https://www.perl.org/get.html)
-    - The pipeline has only been tested in v5.16.3
+    - The pipeline has only been tested in v5.16.3 and v5.22.0
 - [R v3.3.1](https://www.r-project.org)